s9y/s9y.github.io/docs/users/hosting.md

  * [manitu](http://www.manitu.de/webhosting/pakete-domains/vergleich/)
  * [onSite](http://www.onsite.org/)

-If you know of any providers that belong on these lists, please don't hesitate to contact  ((Developer Team|Garvin Hicking)) or ((Developer Team|Jannis Hermanns)) from the development team
+If you know of any providers that belong on these lists, please don't hesitate to contact  ((Developer Team|Garvin Hicking)) or ((Developer Team|Jannis Hermanns)) from the development team.